The Benefits of Dry Brushing for Skin and Circulation

 4. Invigorates the Nervous System

-Many people report feeling awakened and refreshed after dry brushingâalmost like a natural caffeine boost.
-The gentle stimulation of nerve endings in the skin can have a calming yet energizing effect, making it a great addition to a morning routine.
-Think of it as a mini massage for your entire body.
+Many people report feeling awakened and refreshed after dry brushing, almost like a natural caffeine boost.
+This is because the bristles stimulate the sensory nerve endings in the skin, sending signals to the brain that increase alertness.
+This tactile stimulation can have a calming yet energizing effect, making it a great addition to a morning routine to help you shake off sleepiness.

 5. Supports Skin Health and Radiance